-We could not have managed the pandemic by ourselves and partnership working has been vital.
-There is full engagement with the Local Resilience Forum where the health board participated as a category one responder, not only for Covid-19, but also on preparations for the exit from the European Union (Brexit).
+Good partnership working has been a core feature of our pandemic response as well as a broader partnership agenda.
+The health board participated with the Local Resilience Forum as a category one responder, not only for Covid-19, but also on preparations for the exit from the European Union (Brexit).

-We continue to work with our respective partner agencies to manage and respond to safeguarding and domestic abuse concerns.
+We continued to work with our respective partner agencies to manage and respond to safeguarding and domestic abuse concerns.
 In addition, we are engaging with emotional wellbeing review group meetings led by Neath Port Talbot and Swansea local authorities of vulnerable adults, vulnerable children and young people.

 Our Stakeholder Reference Group is a key part of our mechanisms for engaging with the public over the health board's plans and actions.
-It has continued to meet, albeit virtually, during most of 2020-21 and while Covid-19 has understandably been a focus for these meetings, consideration of health board plans and actions has also been included so that any concerns or issues raised by members are taken into account by the Board prior to making any relevant decisions.
+It has continued to meet, albeit virtually, during most of 2020-21 and while Covid-19 has understandably been a focus for these meetings, consideration of health board plans and actions has also been included so that any concerns or issues raised by members are taken into account by the board prior to making any relevant decisions.

-Part of good relations with staff includes good partnership working with the trade unions, something we have maintained throughout the year.
+We worked very closely with trade union partners, a partnership all the more important given the demands and challenges being placed on staff throughout the year.
 In addition to close working with union representatives, the health board partnership forum met on a monthly basis.
 These meetings were in addition to local partnership forums.